 “You had better, seeing as all the evil things I let you do to my body,” and with that, she headed to the bathroom.

-We didn’t have time to ponder this.
+We did not have time to ponder this.
 They were waiting for me so Maeve could open her presents, excepting those from her grandparents.
-They’d have to wait for their arrival.
-They’d be coming a bit after eight, in about half-an-hour.
+Those gifts would have to wait for their arrival.
+They were coming a bit after eight, in about half-an-hour.
 When they did, bounds of excitement and the seven of us bundled up—it had turned cold overnight—and we walked into Corbridge with Maeve between her grandpa (Kait’s father) and granddad (my dad).
 It was our first Christmas in the town and it had a Dickensian and, yes, “good Scrooge” vibe.

-We were early enough to sit together for the 9:00 Christmas Mass, a first Catholic Mass for my parents.
+We were early enough to sit together for the nine o’clock Mass, a first Catholic Mass for my parents.
 Maeve was exhausted when we got home.
 After coffee and snacks, our parents, who got along well notwithstanding the gibes unavoidable when an Irish couple sits with an English one, agreed to mind Maeve so my wife and I could have some rare quiet time.

 She and I walked into town, amid the holiday spirit.
-We did what we usually did when we were alone, and clothed.
-I was never happier than when being in her company.
+We did what we usually did when we were alone.
+And clothed.
+I was never happier than when in her company.
 It was nothing and it was everything.
-And I knew, as I knew the sun comes up every morning and goes down every night, that it would be like this in all our Christmases, in all our days to come.
+As Dickens might say.
+And I knew, as I knew the sun comes up every morning and goes down every evening, that it would be like this in all our Christmases, in all our days to come.

 But that’s part of one layer of our lives.
 The fundamental layer on which all else is built.
 That Christmas Day we needed to return to the flat.
 To see which of our parents was more successful in bribing our daughter to win her affections.
 When we got in, it appeared to have been a draw.
 Our mums were in the kitchen after getting the bird into the oven and chopping vegetables.
-Our dads were drinking beers in the sitting room talking football, Kait’s dad talking about how everyone but Liverpool were a bunch of first division tossers and my dad reminding him that it’s a long season.
+Our dads were drinking beers in the sitting room talking football.

 Kait and I sat on the floor with Maeve, playing with her new doll.
 (For the record, it was a gift from my mum.
 Just saying.)
 From where we sat, we could watch the family.
 We sat quietly, Maeve contentedly between my legs and Kait with her head resting against my shoulder, watching the family.